 Facebook Gaming or FB gaming is a gaming-oriented subset of FaceBook’s live video streaming feature.
 You can create your own gaming page where you can share live videos and other content.
 FB offers paid options to help increase your website’s visibility on a per post basis.
 Boosting posts can help you to attract the attention of more people during your first few streaming sessions.
 Last but not least, the fact that FB gaming is already integrated into a social media platform means interacting with viewers and sharing content is a lot easier here than on the other three platforms.

-Mixer was a fairly unheard of streaming site since, and who’s to blame when Twitch almost had monopoly in the streaming industry.
-However, they made the smart business decision to get Ninja to convert into using Mixer instead of Twitch and he already has well over 2 million followers and the number is growing fast.
+Mixer was a fairly unheard of streaming site since, and who's to blame when Twitch almost had a monopoly in the streaming industry.
+However, they made the smart business decision to get Ninja and Shroud to convert into using Mixer instead of Twitch and he already has well over 2 million followers and the number is growing fast.
 In my opinion, choosing to stream on Mixer would be a risk but also a risk that could have great rewards if they manage to become a streaming site that can compare with the giant Twitch.

 Do you have all these things sorted out already?
 If so, then you’re ready to start your first streaming sessions for the following days!
 Take note that streaming involves plenty of trial-and-error; you may have to tweak your initial settings several times until you find the perfect balance of quality and stability.